 What Is HPF Setting Pioneer?

 An audio High Pass Frequency is an equalization tool that attenuates all the frequencies below a set point.
-The filters basically remove low frequencies while allowing high frequencies to pass through.
+The filters remove low frequencies while allowing high frequencies to pass through.

 Understanding how and when to use HPF is important especially if you need to improve your mixes, whether you are mixing live sound performances, studio recordings or tuning consumer audio systems.